open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/README.md

 well-known storage backend technologies used to store OCM component versions.

-Therefore, for every supported storage technology a dedicated mapping of OCM model elements to backend elements must be defined to ensure the interoperability of different OCM implementations.
+Therefore, for every supported storage technology a dedicated mapping of OCM elements to backend elements must be defined to ensure the interoperability of different OCM implementations.

 These mappings describe: